anrbn/GCP-Attack-Defense/README.md

   </tr>
 </table>

-However, invoking the function will lead to the following error: *Your client does not have permission to get URL.*
+For some reason if invoking the function leads to the following error: *Your client does not have permission to get URL.* could mean two things either the Function is private, which means only specific principals have access to it or the role:"Cloud Function Invoker" is not assigned to anyone.
+Not a problem because you can update the permission as well or add to it.
+The next phase walks you through it.
 <p>
   <img src="https://github.com/anrbn/blog/blob/main/images/24.png">
 </p>